 Producing the Goods — a London Foodie Walk

-I have to admit that after watching the documentary Food, Inc. on the flight to London from Dubai I was a little depressed about the state of the food industry.
-Watching the undercooked movie Julie & Julia didn’t help my mood either.
-A London foodie walk fixed things.
+A London foodie walk was just what I needed.
+After watching the documentary Food, Inc. on the flight to London from Dubai I was a little depressed about the state of the food industry.
+Watching the undercooked movie Julie & Julia didn’t help my mood either…

 But after a London foodie walk with Context a couple of days after landing in the freezing, snowy UK capital introduced us to some of the finest local purveyors, farmers, artisans, and suppliers producing the goods, I felt a lot more encouraged.

-It was wonderful to see the success of English farmers who are creating fantastic produce, especially meat and cheese, and producing delicious local specialities, it was even more of a delight to sample it…
+It was not only heartening to learn about the success of the people who are creating fantastic produce, especially meat and cheese, and producing delicious local specialities, it was even more of a delight to sample it…

 Producing the Goods — a London Foodie Walk

-Our stroll took us by Fish Works, where we drooled at the glistening seafood in the window, and Rococco Chocolates, where we tasted some fine handcrafted chocolates, and to Biggles Gourmet Sausages, mouthwatering Italian deli Lina’s Stores, and the aromatic Algerian Coffee Stores.
+Our stroll the took us by Fish Works, where we drooled at the glistening seafood in the window, and Rococco Chocolates, where we tasted some fine handcrafted chocolates.
+Next up was Biggles Gourmet Sausages, mouthwatering Italian deli Lina’s Stores, and the aromatic Algerian Coffee Stores.

-But it wasn’t until we arrived at Borough Market and visited another branch of The Ginger Pig, as well as Monmouth Coffee and Neal’s Yard Dairy, that we had more of a sense of how passionate this new breed of purveyor is about their produce.
+But it wasn’t until we arrived at Borough Market and visited another branch of The Ginger Pig, as well as Monmouth Coffee and Neal’s Yard Dairy, that our London foodie walk gave us a real sense of how passionate this new breed of purveyor is about their produce.

 Neal’s Yard Dairy was the last stop of our tour, which was quite fitting, as it’s one stop on the walk that you really want to linger over.
 This shrine to Stilton will have cheese lovers thinking they’ve gone to food heaven – and that’s just from the aromas emanating from this brilliant cheese shop.